 Real estate rental costs in Lake Forest are among the highest in the nation; although certain cities beat it to the top of the renting order.
 Expect to pay way more than than the national average for a small condo, studio apartment or for a land hogging, residence.

 Jeronimo Rd Area: Average rental rates in Jeronimo Rd and nearby Lake Forest Drive presently tops the charts here.
 If you have to stay at par with the Jones', no matter what, then this is it.
-With this kind of rent expect palatial homes and an vacancy rate that iswait for it0.0%.
-Commuting takes 30 minutes to work and most people do it alone in their cars. $$$$$
+With this kind of rent expect palatial homes and a vacancy rate that is wait for it 0.0%.
+Commuting takes 30 minutes to work and most people do it alone in their cars.

 Glenn Ranch Rd: This area is home to mostly medium-sized single family homes.
-So, if you have a family, this area is well worth it due to its family-friendly amenities.
-With the affordable rents here, you and your family will settle in just fine.
+With the affordable rents here, you will settle in just fine.

 Although Lake Forest has the appeal of a small neighborhood community, it offers its residents the convenience of living in a city.
 The environment is somewhat Mediterranean, and with its well-planned communities, many residents are able to live quiet a comfortable life here.

-Lake Forest has very good public educational facilities including play schools, universities, technological colleges, trade institutions, etc. But the luckiest residents are people that love nature.
+Lake Forest has very good public educational facilities.
+But the luckiest residents are people that love nature.
 There are twenty-seven parks and outdoor rec areas, so if you feeling playing sports or exercising, you'll definitely be able to find the right place to do it -- whether you love cycling, golf, hiking, boating or even swimming.
 One unique attraction in Lake Forest is Whiting Ranch Park, which provides acres of outdoor activities.
 The yearly celebration at Heritage Hill Historical Park is certainly an added draw for lots of people in the region.